Let’s face it: a lot of people have problems with setting their advertising budget. Even more, people struggle with their digital marketing budget.

 For example, if your company has $10 000 of revenue in one month and $14 000 in another, in your calculations you will take the 10 000 as it is the lower amount.
 Why?
-Well, that’s because any amount that is over the minimum cannot be relied upon as it is there one month and it’s not in the other month.
+Well, that’s because any amount that is over the minimum cannot be relied upon.
+It can be there one month and not the other.

 After you have those numbers you need to subtract every expense you think of.
 By that, I mean renting costs, materials, utilities etc. But this time, exactly the opposite, take the highest amount of expenses you have.

 The key to creating any type of budget is to closely examine the numbers and figure out the disposable income that you can rely on.